Punjabi Kadhi Pakora

 - Put the pan over medium heat and keep on stirring constantly.

-- Keep on stirring till the mixture becomes thick and creamy.
+- Keep on stirring till the mixture becomes thick, creamy and hot.

 - Heat ghee in a pan over low heat.

-- Add peppercorns, cloves, cinnamon and methi to the ghee.
+- Add peppercorns, cloves, cinnamon and fenugreek to the ghee.